 For instance, check out lakefront Navy Pier, where you can take a spin on a giant ferris wheel, navigate a funhouse maze, catch live shows, and so much more.
 You can also appreciate modern art at the Museum of Contemporary Art Chicago, and of course, shop along The Magnificent Mile, the trendy shopping district that runs along the western edge of the neighborhood.

-Q: What is the nicest neighborhood in Chicago?
-A: If green space, skyline views, and a family-friendly atmosphere sound nice to you, don’t sleep on Hyde Park.
-This South Side neighborhood is also filled with history, thanks to famous architecture from Frank Lloyd Wright and previous denizens such as Barack Obama. |
+If green space, skyline views, and a family-friendly atmosphere sound nice to you, don’t sleep on Hyde Park.
+This South Side neighborhood is also rich with history, thanks to iconic architecture from Frank Lloyd Wright.
+It’s also home to the Obama Presidential Center, a 19-acre neighborhood gem honoring and furthering the work of former President Barack Obama and First Lady Michelle Obama — a proud Southside Girl.

 13. Hyde Park

-- Average rent (one-bedroom): $1,725
+• Average rent (one-bedroom): $1,775

-- Average home value: $240,900
+• Average home value: $240,600

-- Great for: Families, outdoor activities, nightlife
+• Great for: Families, outdoor activities, nightlife

 What is most likely to affect your day-to-day experience living in Hyde Park, though — and what makes it one of the many cool neighborhoods in Chicago — is the abundance of green space.
-A stroll in Midway Plaisance Park will take you through nearly 72 acres of urban oasis, including an ice rink (yes, you can take lessons!), gardens, and sports fields.
+A stroll in Midway Plaisance Park will take you through nearly 72 acres of urban oasis, including an ice rink (Yes, you can take skating lessons!), gardens, and sports fields.
 The park also hosts special events such as a summer concert series and outdoor movie showings.
-It’s not hard to see why Niche ranks it among the best places to live in Chicago for families.
+It’s not hard to see why Niche ranks it No. 3 among the best places to live in Chicago for families.

-If views are what you’re after, though, head to a Hyde Park gem: Promontory Point.
+If views are what you’re after, though, head to a Hyde Park jewel: Promontory Point.
 The man-made lakefront peninsula park offers gorgeous skyline views — as well as beautiful bird sightings, if you have a keen eye.

 Sofia Rivera is a Brooklyn-based lifestyle editor and frequent contributor to the PODS Blog.
 Her work has appeared in Boston magazine, Apartment Therapy, and more.
 You can most often find her redecorating her apartment, trying out a new recipe, or trekking all over the city.